sreeram-dev/credit-fraud-detector/README.md

 Please use the CLI_tool run configuration in the `.idea` directory to test run the application with test files from the `src/test/resources` java.

+For standalone testing use `./gradlew run`. <br\>
+Here is an example command using test resources:
+`./gradlew run --args="\$150 src/test/resources/testcase_valid_overlapping.csv -v"`

 ## Testing
-Please run the following command to run the tests
+Please run the following command to run the tests `./gradlew test`
-`./gradlew test`

 Tests are located in the `src/test/java/` folder and follow the layout guidelines for gradle/maven projects.